brillout/wildcard-api/docs/faq.md

-### Which is more powerful, GraphQL or RPC?
+### Which one is more powerful, GraphQL or RPC?

 Depends.

-From the perspective of a third party,
-GraphQL is more powerful.
+From the perspective of a third-party developer, GraphQL queries are more powerful.

-From the perspective of your frontend development,
-RPC is more powerful.
+But, from the perspective of your frontend development, RPC queries are more powerful.

 With Wildcard,
 while developing your frontend,